-If you don’t have cream of tartar on hand, no worries!
-In this recipe we’re replacing the tanginess that we would otherwise get from cream of tartar with some fresh lemon juice.
-We’re also adding a bit of cream cheese for tanginess and texture.
-The result is a soft, chewy snickerdoodle recipe without cream of tartar!
+If you don't have cream of tartar on hand, no worries!
+In this recipe we're replacing the tanginess that we would otherwise get from cream of tartar with some fresh lemon juice.
+We're also adding a bit of cream cheese for tanginess and texture.
+The result is chewy, easy snickerdoodles without cream of tartar!
 Here are your basic ingredients:

-- butter – your butter should be room temperature.
+- butter - be sure to use room temperature butter.
 See below for a tip for how to soften your butter to room temperature quickly!
 I like to use salted butter to add flavor to this chewy snickerdoodles recipe, but if you prefer to use unsalted butter, just add an extra ¼ teaspoon of salt in with your dry ingredients.